Easy Homemade Pizza Dough Recipe Using Compact Bosch Mixer

-Making the Pizza Dough With Your Bosch Mixer
+Making the Pizza Dough With Your Stand Mixer

 - Add the warm water to the bowl of your Bosch mixer, yeast and sugar.
 Using the whisk attachment, mix on setting 2 until the ingredients are blended together.
 Now measure out your other ingredients and get your work surface ready.
 Leave the water, yeast, and sugar mixture alone for a few minutes, allowing the yeast to start bubbling.
 This is called proofing your yeast.

 - Next add 6 tablespoons olive oil, and flour, and Realsalt to your mixer bowl.
 It isn't rocket science.
 Seriously.
 Don't worry about adding and mixing, adding and mixing.
 The Bosch mixer does the work for you.
 Now put the bowl cover on the lid and start run the mixer on setting 2 for 5 to 8 minutes, until your mixture forms into a dough ball and has pulled away completely from the bowl.